Bone China vs Porcelain: Which Is Best for Your Table?

 What makes porcelain stand out:

-• Non-porous, so it won't absorb flavors or odors
+- Non-porous, so it will not absorb flavors or odors

 Bone China vs Porcelain: Side-by-Side Comparison